mlevans/CS404/Examples/Week 1/README.txt

-This is a collections of applications written in the CS404 code intensive at the Internet Archive.
+This is the first week of code from CS404 (with an additional Java program).